 1981-S Type 2 DCAM Susan B Anthony Dollar Value

-Album builders specifically need both Type 1 and Type 2 specimens, creating consistent buyer demand that should support continued appreciation as fewer gem examples remain accessible.
+The all-time auction record stands at $5,463 for a PCGS PR70 specimen sold at Heritage Auctions in May 2007.
+Album builders specifically seek both Type 1 and Type 2 specimens, creating consistent buyer demand that supports continued appreciation as fewer gem examples remain accessible.

 1981-S Type 2 DCAM Susan B Anthony Dollar Price/Grade Chart